Relintai/pandemonium_engine_docs/03_usage/10_physics/01_physics_introduction.md

 Let's look at each of the properties in turn:

-- collision_layer
-    This describes the layers that the object appears **in**.
+- collision_layer: This describes the layers that the object appears **in**.
 By default, all bodies are on layer `1`.

-- collision_mask
-    This describes what layers the body will **scan** for collisions.
+- collision_mask: This describes what layers the body will **scan** for collisions.
 If an object isn't in one of the mask layers, the body will ignore it.
 By default, all bodies scan layer `1`.

 These properties can be configured via code, or by editing them in the Inspector.

 Keeping track of what you're using each layer for can be difficult, so you may find it useful to assign names to the layers you're using.
-Names can be assigned in Project Settings -> Layer Names.
+Names can be assigned in Project Settings -&gt; Layer Names.

 ![](img/physics_layer_names.png)